-Some other more serious side effects that could come with trying to lose 30 pounds in 30 days include:
+Some other more severe side effects that could come with trying to lose 30 pounds in 30 days include:

-These are pieces of solid material that form in your gallbladder, and cause immeasurable pain when they block the bile duct, something that usually needs immediate medical attention.
-Losing weight too fast is one of the risk factors associated with the growth of gallstones (4).
+These are pieces of solid material that form in your gallbladder and cause immeasurable pain when they block the bile duct, something that usually needs immediate medical attention.
+Losing weight too fast is one of the risk factors associated with gallstones’ growth (4).

 Malnutrition Aka Nutritional Deficiencies